Rparlin/DS_Projects/README.md

 # DS_Projects
 ## Hello!
 This repo is a small collection of Data Science related work I wanted to share.
-I'll be adding to it daily!
+I'll be adding to it over teh next few days.
+Also, be sure to check out the bio section to learn a little about me.

 Included in this repo are a collection of material (scripts, reports, graphics, etc.) that showcase a portion of my recent work.
 Each section below provides a little detail about the material in the repo.